-During a workout, your muscles break down on a cellular level so your body needs sleep which allows the body to repair those cells, enabling you to recover faster and train run again sooner.
+During a workout, your muscles break down on a cellular level.
+Your body needs sleep to repair those cells, enabling you to recover faster and run again sooner.

-A lack of sleep also impacts on our immune functions and increases the risk of infection.
-Running (or any other form of exercise) without enough sleep takes your already damaged cells and destroys them further until you get sick or suffer an injury.back to menu ↑
+A lack of sleep also impacts our immune functions and increases the risk of infection.
+Running (or any other form of exercise) without enough sleep takes your already damaged cells and destroys them further until you get sick or suffer an injury.

 When you don’t overdo your runs, every workout can be a joy.
-But if you start even a few seconds per mile too fast, a world of misery awaits.
-You will feel fatigue, a lack of motivation, and possibly injury.
+But if you start too fast, a world of misery awaits.
+You will feel fatigued, have a lack of motivation, and possibly injure yourself.

 It is vital to know which pace is right for you.
-By doing a “magic mile” time trial, you can find the perfect speed and then you can set attainable goals and enjoy running forever!back to menu ↑
+By doing a “magic mile” time trial, you can find the perfect speed and then you can set attainable goals and enjoy running forever!

 The gear you’ll need